NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/UltrasoundSimulatorTraining/README.md

 4. Studying the MicrUs SDK to visualize the image orientation marker symbol and it will be implemented in the Plus Toolkit or 3D Slicer.

 ## Progress and Next Steps
+1. We discussed the image orientation marker symbol with PerkLab team and we developed a prototype (see Figure 6)
+     - The symbol (ours is M) is a new actor in a viewport

 # Illustrations

 Guidelet muli-language interface: